calindoran/year4Project/README.md

 # Slamtec Lidar Project: A.R.M Lidar System

-This is the reposatory for my final year project in software development.
+This is the repository for my final year project in software development.

 Hardware used: